BruceEckel/BruceEckel-hugo/content/post/The-Problem-with-Gradle.md

 After that, I started work on [Atomic Kotlin](https://www.atomickotlin.com/), for which we also used Gradle, but my coauthor Svetlana created and managed the Gradle files.
-Partway through the writing the book, Gradle was changed so that it could also use Kotlin, but I still didn't understand enough about Gradle with Groovy, so I didn't want to risk breaking our system by trying to change to Kotlin.
+Partway through writing the book, Gradle was changed so that it could also use Kotlin, but I still didn't understand enough about Gradle with Groovy, so I didn't want to risk breaking our system by trying to change to Kotlin.

+More recently I saw a YouTube video about Gradle where they just did things but never really explained.
+You know the kind of people who have memorized the entire Unix command-line suite and use it effortlessly without every looking anything up?
+That seemed to be what I was watching, and it wasn't reassuring.

 I was stuck in this place for years, depending on others to help figure it out and not understanding it when they did.
 This was very frustrating and I